-The MHP will begin following HUD's approval of the Action Plan and execution of the grant agreement HUD and HCD.
+The MHP will begin following HUD's approval of the Action Plan and execution of the grant agreement between HUD and HCD.

-Project awards by HCD are expected in the fall of 2023 and construction will continue through the end of the grant term, or until all projects are complete and funds are expended.
+Project awards by HCD are expected in mid-2024 and construction will continue through the end of the grant term, or until all projects are complete and funds are expended.